bastian-polewka/criss-cross-algorithm-assignment7/README.md

     ll totalsteps = asize + bsize - 1;
 ```

-For each step, we find the expected number of 1-digit multiplication if `a` and `b` were the same length :
+For each step, we first find the expected number of 1-digit multiplication if `a` and `b` were the same length :
 ```cpp
         if (step <= asize) {
              lines = step;